 Plaque and tartar buildup is removed, and the surface of the bone smoothed.
 If necessary, a bone graft may be implemented to rebuild diminished bone structure around the teeth.
 Infected gum tissue will also be carefully removed, and the gums fitted carefully back against the tooth.
 Tiny sutures will hold the gums in place while they heal, and with infection eliminated, bone tissue that had been lost will be able to regrow.

-Following osseous surgery, medication to control any pain while the surgical site heals may be prescribed Depending on the kind of stitches used, an appointment to remove them will be scheduled for six to ten days later.
+Following periodontal surgery, medication to control any pain while the surgical site heals may be prescribed depending on the kind of stitches used, an appointment to remove them will be scheduled for six to ten days later.
 After about a month of healing, progress of the surgery site will be checked to ensure everything is healing properly.

 Because the surgery involves trimming and reshaping of gum tissue, this may create the illusion that the affected teeth are longer than before, and teeth may also be more sensitive to temperature changes.
 Sensitivity toothpaste can be used if required.

-Avoid bone and tooth loss from progressive gum disease with the osseous surgical procedure.
+Avoid bone and tooth loss from advanced gum disease with periodontal surgery.
 Contact us for an appointment at our Washington D.C. or Alexandria, VA offices.

 Dr. Justin Zalewsky, Dr. Michael Hoge, and the Precision Periodontics and Implant Dentistry team offer a range of periodontal treatment options to the Virginia, Maryland, and Washington D.C. area, including residents seeking a periodontist in Annandale, Arlington, Burke, Chevy Chase, Falls Church, Fairfax, and Springfield.
 Please contact us to schedule a consultation with Dr. Zalewsky or Dr. Hoge, or request your appointment online.